g-leech/argmin-gravitas/_posts/2017-08-01-pomophobia.markdown

-I am about to begin studying Derrida, mostly because I wish to know if he's the most brilliant comedian who has ever lived.
+I am about to begin studying Derrida, because I wish to know if he's the most brilliant comedian who has ever lived.
 But, while reading around him, I find that the first thing noted about him is not his extraordinary reinterpretations of canon philosophy; not his seminal critiques of structuralism and phenomenology; nor even that he was continually demonized as a nihilist: the first thing about him is that he could not (or would not) write well.
 And, bizarrely, this foible is the most popular dismissal of the unsettling work that Derrida and other theorists in that intellectual direction have produced.
 Taking John Searle's personal maxim (cited above) as given, the critique seems to run: “they write obscurely, therefore they are all speaking nonsense.
 I don’t follow, therefore it doesn’t follow.”

 It is suggested that this obscure “they” are a subculture in academic thought, uniting the disciplines Cultural studies, Hermeneutics, Post-colonial studies, Queer theory, Gender studies and Critical theory (or just Theory), but also work of any discipline associated with the buzzwords/methods "postmodernism", "poststructuralism", "La pensée 68", “Lacanian psychoanalysis”, and “deconstructionism”.
 I hope that this grouping looks as artificial to you as it does to me, but for the sake of this let’s lend it subsistence under the umbrella postmodernism.